netgroup-polito/frog4-sdn-do/README_INSTALL.md

 	$ pip3 freeze

 #### Install the DoubleDecker client
-The frog4-orchestrator uses the [DoubleDecker](https://github.com/Acreo/DoubleDecker-py) messaging system to communicate with the domain orchestrators.
+The SDN domain orchestrator uses the [DoubleDecker](https://github.com/Acreo/DoubleDecker-py) messaging system to communicate with the FROG4-orchestrators.
 Then, you need to install the DoubleDecker client.

 		$ git clone https://github.com/Acreo/DoubleDecker-py.git
 		$ cd DoubleDecker-py